ersanchez/instructional-design/questioning/outline.md

 * Don't say anything.
 * Be passive.
 * Be silent!
-* Do not provide any indication of the learner being right or wrong.
+* **Do not provide any indication** of the learner being right or wrong.
 * Embrace the awkwardness again - this is tough!

 ### Students Will Keep Thinking

+Shut your mouth and watch this happen.

 The original answerer will most likely:

 * add to their original answer
 * explain their answer
 * _maybe even_ change their answer
+* defend their answer

+Other learners will

+* listen to the answer provided
+* decide to agree or disagree with it
+* formulate an alternative answer
+* add to the original answer
+* debate the original responder (yes!)
+* backup the original responder

+Boom!
+Your class just got interactive.

+## Now Say Something

+Follow up on the answer provided.

+Provide an answer or redirect to another learner to answer.

 # Conclusion